FirdausJamal/ET0731BryanGuoHuangSeanJoseph/README.md

 <a href = "Report.md"> Our final report </a>

-<a href = "TR64 compliance checklist.md"> Our Compliance Checklist documentation </a>
+<a href = "TR 64 compliance checklist.md"> Our Compliance Checklist documentation </a>